T-44: T-44-100 and T-54

 Even with its innovative technology and better armor protection the T-44A still used the same 85 mm ZiS-S-53 tank gun as fitted on the T-34-85 medium tank.
 The army needed a new tank armed with a more powerful 100 mm gun.
-At the end of 1944 the designers had three types of 100 mm guns at their disposal - the D-10 (which had already proved itself in combat use in the SU-100 tank destroyer) as well as prototypes of the ZiS-100 and LB-1 (LB stands for Lavrenty Beria).
+At the end of 1944 the designers had three types of 100 mm guns at their disposal - the D-10 (which had already proved itself in combat use in the SU-100 tank destroyer) as well as prototypes of the ZiS-100 and LB-1 (LB stands for Lavrentiy Beria).
 The T-44 tank armed with the 100 mm tank gun originally received the designation T-44B.
 Two projects were started, both based on the T-44A.
 The development of the first one started in October 1944 at the design bureau of the Stalin Ural Tank Factory No. 183, located in Nizhny Tagil.
 The design stage was completed in December and the prototype was ready in February 1945.
 The trials conducted between March and April gave positive results and the vehicle eventually entered service with the Red Army as the T-54.
 The tank had almost the same hull and drive train as the T-44A.
 Differences included thickened front armour (120 mm on the upper section and 90 mm on the lower section) and a different hatch and vision slot for the driver.
 The turret had increased diameter to 1800 mm.
 There was thicker armour (180 mm on the front, between 90 mm and 150 mm on the sides and 30 mm on the roof).
 The armament included the 100 mm D-10TK tank gun as well as two 7.62 mm GWT machine guns.
 The tank was powered by a new V-54 12-cylinder 38.88 liter water-cooled diesel engine developing 520 hp (388 kW) at 2,000 rpm.
 The fuel capacity was increased (530 liters in the internal fuel tank and 165 liters in the external fuel tank).
 The external fuel tanks were connected to the fuel system.
 The rubber rollers on the roadwheels were widened.
 The weight was increased to 35.5 tonnes, which reduced the maximal road speed to 43.5 km/h.
 The maximal road operational range increased to 360 km.
 Because of positive results seen in trials, it was decided to modernize the tank before starting production (for more details about it see the T-54/55 article) as well as to put the new tank's turret onto two modified serial T-44A tanks.
 This was done in 1945 and the two prototype tanks received the designation T-44-100.
 One of the prototypes was armed with a D-10TK tank gun while the other one was armed with a LB-1 tank gun.
 Like the second generation T-44-85 prototypes, the two T-44-100 prototypes had differences between each other.
 One prototype had a splashboard on the glacis plate while the other did not.
 They both had the 12.7 mm DShK anti-aircraft heavy machine gun fitted to the loader's hatch, 6 mm thick anti-HEAT sideskirts protecting the sides and two cylindrical fuel tanks in the back which increased the fuel capacity to 1035 liters.
 These cylindrical fuel tanks were later used on Soviet main battle tanks as additional fuel tanks.
 Further development of the T-44 was canceled and all the attention was directed towards the development of the new T-54 main battle tank.